fbellomi/crossclj/README.md

 CrossClj – cross-referencing the Clojure(Script) universe
 ======================

 Note: CrossClj website will be closed on 2018-12-31.
-After that date some link in this page will become invalid.
+After that date some links in this page will become invalid.

 CrossClj is a tool to explore the interconnected Clojure universe.